MaksimB96/hangman-pp3-python/README.md

 #### Returning User
 5. As a returning user I want to login and play again
-6. As a returning user I want to refresh my knowledge on nutrition
-7. As a returning user I want to see diferent word sets
+6. As a returning user I want to see diferent word sets
-8. As a returning user I want to be able to play again
+7. As a returning user I want to be able to play again

 #### Site Owner
-9. As a site owner I want people to be able to login and play
+8. As a site owner I want people to be able to login and play
-10. As a site owner I want people to be able create an account
+9. As a site owner I want people to be able create an account
-11. As a site owner I want people to either play again or not
+10. As a site owner I want people to either play again or not

 ## Design